informatiCup/informatiCup2017/README.md

 This year, the [German Association for Computer Science](https://en.gi.de/startpage.html) is hosting [informatiCup](http://www.informaticup.de) - a computer science competition for students - the twelfth time.

-This year’s InformatiCup [challenge](InformatiCup2017-English.pdf) is dedicated to the new possibilities that arise based on the application of artificial intelligence and repository mining.
+This year’s InformatiCup [challenge](InformatiCup2017-English.pdf) is dedicated to the new possibilities that arise based on the application of artificial intelligence and repository mining - based on the social coding platform GitHub.

 ~